Low Sugar Strawberry Jam Recipe (With No Pectin!)

 Use oven mitts to immediately pour into the 9 x 13 Pyrex dish.
 Set in a place where there are no drafts, ants or possible interruptions.
 Cover with a tea towel and let rest overnight.
 Do not refrigerate.

 After 8 hours, and jam has set (its thickened), ladle or spoon into jars or containers.
 You may freeze or put into the refrigerator.
 The jam will last in the refrigerator for 2-3 months unopened.

 This is such a simple yet wonderfully delicious and versatile recipe, and we hope you love it as much as we do!

-Looking for more jams and jellies?
+Looking for more jams and jellies like our low sugar strawberry jam recipe?
 This library has a bunch of fantastic recipes!

 Let us know if you tried this recipe out, and how you liked it!